Taylor Swift: What Asian fans did for her concert tickets

 Devoted fans have skipped work, charged up their devices and joined long queues for the coveted tickets.

-The tense situation which is unfolding both on and offline, will end with either Bad Blood or with some seeing their Wildest Dream come true.
+The tense situation which is unfolding both on and offline, will end with either Bad Blood or with some seeing their Wildest Dreams come true.

 Swift is also performing in Japan and Australia, but nowhere else in East or South East Asia, where her fans or "Swifties" are legion.
 Singapore, the Indonesian capital Jakarta and the Philippines' most densely packed city, Quezon, are among the world's top locations for streaming Swift's songs, according to Spotify.